-The Business Platinum Card from American Express has been offering an impressive 100,000 point welcome bonus since the beginning of September but Amex will be pulling the deal at the end of today leaving you just hours to make the most of this offer before it goes away.
+The Business Platinum Card from American Express has been offering an impressive 100,000 point welcome bonus since the beginning of September (now expired) but Amex will be pulling the deal at the end of today leaving you just hours to make the most of this offer before it goes away.

 The Business Platinum Card From American Express

 The Business Platinum Card is a card that most people keep for the benefits that the card offers more than what the card can earn them on their spending but with 5 points/dollar on offer for airline and hotel bookings made through Amex Travel, the Business Platinum card has its earning uses too.